rchillyard/Comparer/README.md

         * This method is used primarily when chaining together several Comparers, each of which is derived from the given function
         * by invoking snap on an implicitly-defined Comparer, with the a specified function.
         * The initial value is typically provided by the "same" method of Comparer's companion object.
         *
+        * There is a similar method :|! which invokes orElseNot instead of orElse.
+        *
         * @param lens a function which takes a T (the underlying type of this and the result) and returns a U.
         * @tparam U the underlying type of the implicit comparer.